JeevanJames/codewriter/docs/options.md

 # CodeWriter options
 All options are optional and have defaults.
+Click [here](options-example.md) to see a sample options set-up for generating JavaScript code.

 | Option | Type | Default | Description |
 |---------|---------|---------|---------|